-- View the video Michigan's

-Produce Safety Risk

-Assessment to learn more about the risk assessment program from a technician and a participating farm
+- View the video Michigan's Produce Safety Risk Assessment to learn more about the risk assessment program from a technician and a participating farm. - After the technician leaves, allow space for participants to process together as a group. - What was their biggest takeaway? - What concerns do they have about the program and services? - How might these concerns be addressed?

-- bit.ly/3lpuyz1

-- After the technician has departed, allow space for participants to process together as a group.

-- What was their biggest takeaway?

-- What concerns do they have about the program and services?

-- How might these concerns be addressed?